-- It is estimated 85,000 women are raped in England and Wales each year.*
+- It is estimated 85k woman are raped in England and Wales each year*

-- 1 in 5 women aged 16-59 has experienced some form of sexual violence since aged 16*
+- 1 in 5 women aged 16 – 59 has experienced a form of sexual violence since age 16*

 The above figures are shocking enough, however in reality rape and sexual assault happen far more often than statistics suggest.
 Rape is often not reported, partly as women wrongly blame themselves.